 Standardized tests are tests that require each student to answer the same set of “standard” questions, and are graded in a uniform and consistent manner.
-Standard testing has been a topic of debate for many parents, students, and schools.
+Standard testing has been a topic of debate for many parents, students, and schools in the era of neoliberal education.

 Concerns over standardized testing range from how reliable they are in reflecting students’ abilities, to how they could have potential negative impacts on students that may be knowledgeable but struggle with high-stakes test environments.